commerceblock/mercurylayer/enclave/README.md

 # Install libpqxx-dev 7.8.1 (C++ client API for PostgreSQ)
 # Remove any other version of libpqxx-dev from the operating system if necessary
 $ sudo apt remove libpqxx-dev
+# It may be necessary to install `libpq-dev` first.
+$ sudo apt-get install libpq-dev
 # Clone libpqxx project
 $ git clone https://github.com/jtv/libpqxx.git
 # Change to 7.8.1 version